simonerigoni/hello_world/curriculum_vitae/README.md

 # Curriculum Vitae

-Tempalte download from [LaTeXTemplates](http://www.LaTeXTemplates.com) and adapted to my needs
+Tempalte downloaded from [LaTeXTemplates](http://www.LaTeXTemplates.com) and adapted to my needs

 The MIT License see included **LICENSE.md** file